based2/KB/network/ip_filter.md

 block from any to 45.95.169.230
 # DNS https://red.flag.domains/posts/2024-03-17/ registrar: KEY-SYSTEMS GmbH espace-ameli[.fr]
 block from any to 45.95.232.0/24
-# https://red.flag.domains/posts/2024-04-07/ espace-aidesante[.fr] (registrar: KEY-SYSTEMS GmbH
+# https://red.flag.domains/posts/ 2024-04-25 espace-sante-aide[.fr] (registrar: KEY-SYSTEMS GmbH 2024-04-07/ espace-aidesante[.fr] (registrar: KEY-SYSTEMS GmbH
 block from any to 45.95.232.19
 # DNS https://red.flag.domains/posts/2024-03-17/ registrar: KEY-SYSTEMS GmbH espace-ameli[.fr]
 block from any to 45.95.232.127